yuja/jj/docs/git-compatibility.md

 ## Co-located Jujutsu/Git repos

 A "co-located" Jujutsu repo is a hybrid Jujutsu/Git repo.
-These can be created if you initialize the Jujutsu repo in an existing Git repo by running `jj git init --colocate` or with `jj git clone --colocate`.
+This is the default for Git-backed repositories created with `jj git init` or `jj git clone`.
 The Git repo and the Jujutsu repo then share the same working copy.
 Jujutsu will import and export from and to the Git repo on every `jj` command automatically.

 This mode is very convenient when tools (e.g. build tools) expect a Git repo to be present.